Reasel/CrushThemAllMonkeyScripts/README.md

-# Crush Them All Scripts run through [monkeyrunner](https://developer.android.com/studio/test/monkeyrunner)
+# Crush Them All Scripts run through [Monkey Runner](https://developer.android.com/studio/test/monkeyrunner)
 Welcome!
 This is the scripts that I made to do things in the game Crush Them All.

 You will need to configure either Android Debug Bridge to a physical device OR have it connect to a emulated device.